phalcon-orphanage/docs/pt/api/Phalcon_Http_Request.rst

 final public  **getMethod** ()

-Gets HTTP method which request has been made
+Gets HTTP method which request has been made If the X-HTTP-Method-Override header is set, and if the method is a POST, then it is used to determine the "real" intended HTTP method.
+The _method request parameter can also be used to determine the HTTP method, but only if setHttpMethodParameterOverride(true) has been called.
+The method is always an uppercased string.